ch0t0n/weed_detection_using_RL/README.md

 ### PyGame

-To simulate a trained model in the PyGame rendering of the environment, run the following command:
+To simulate a trained model in PyGame, run the following command:

 ```
 python3 run.py --algorithm A2C --set 1 --simulate False